szabgab/perlmaven.com/sites/en/pages/cpan-digger-explained.md

 ## Issues

 The issues column shows if the META.json file has a link to any bugtracking system and where is it.
-If there is a link saying <a href="/how-to-add-link-to-version-control-system-of-a-cpan-distributions"><b>Add bugtracker</b></a>
+If there is a link saying <a href="/how-to-add-link-to-version-control-system-of-a-cpan-distributions">**Add bugtracker**</a>
 that means the META.json file does not have the link.

-If you visit the MetaCPAN file of a project and look at the top-left corner again, you'll always see a link to <b>Issues</b>.
+If you visit the MetaCPAN file of a project and look at the top-left corner again, you'll always see a link to **Issues**.

 <img src="/img/metacpan-top-left.png" alt="MetaCPAN top left corner" />